swsamleo/Paper-Viz/README.md

 # Data Visualisation - CRUISE Group
 ## Leader Dr Wei Shao
-### Team Member Nan Gao, Zhiqiu Chen, Ying Guo, Lanzhou Jiang, Junwei Ye, Haoran Ma
+### Team Member Nan Gao, Zhiqiu Chen, Ying Guo, Lanzhou Jiang, Junwei Ye, Haoran Ma, Zhengyuan Xu
 ## Professional Python graphs for Scientific Papers
 These visualisation codes show visualization modules by Seaborn and Matplotlib of Python.
 The codes were written by Cruise Group of RMIT University.
 If you want to run the codes, you need to install some other Python libraries in addition to Seaborn and Matplotlib, which have been marked in the codes section.
 Please refer to the following contents for details.
 If you're not into reading lenghty explanations at all, feel free to jump right into the commented code.